 Penson emphasizes how crucial it is for physicians to acknowledge financial toxicity, discussing it with their patients as part of decision-sharing, and taking it into account when ordering tests and writing prescriptions.
 His central theme, in a nod to Ian Tannock, M.D., of the Princess Margaret Hospital in Toronto, Canada, is that the goal of care should be to help patients live longer and better.

-In terms of cost, Penson says, the numbers can be staggering: pharmaceuticals, lab tests, doctor visits, imaging, and travel to and from the doctor’s office (as well as indirect costs like time off work).
+In terms of cost, Penson says, the numbers can be staggering, including pharmaceuticals, lab tests, doctor visits, imaging, and travel to and from the doctor’s office (as well as indirect costs like time off work).
 Typically, direct costs can average 11 percent or more of median household income.

 The resulting coping mechanisms can affect a patient’s approach to clinical care – putting off doctor visits or lab tests, taking smaller doses of medication or skipping it altogether.
 Patients may sacrifice other parts of life by working more, reducing spending for food, clothing and leisure, spending less time with family, and draining savings to pay bills.
 All these factors, Penson says, play into a correlation between bankruptcy and mortality in patients.